Sharatt-Seenivasan/cs546_final_project/README.md

 ## Getting Started
 - Clone the repository.
 - Use `npm install` to install dependencies.
-- Start the server using `npm star`.
+- Start the server using `npm start`.
 - Access the application at http://localhost:3000.

 ## License